 Reduce: Wherever possible repair broken furniture.

-Reuse: Offer furniture in good condition to charity shops or through an online reuse network, sell at a car boot sale, jumble sale or online market place.
+Reuse: Offer furniture in good condition to charity shops (to find your nearest charity click here) or through an online reuse network, sell at a car boot sale, jumble sale or online market place.
 They can also be offered to friends, neighbours or relatives.
 Furniture in good condition can also be taken to any Suffolk Household Waste Recycling Centre (HWRC) and placed in the re-use container (ask site staff for details).

 Recycle: Take to any Suffolk HWRCs and place it in the container appropriate to the material the piece of furniture is made of.
 Alternatively your local borough/ district council offers a charged bulky waste collection service.Also known as:

 Furniture | Tables | Chairs | Wardrobes | Beds | Desks | Cupboards | Sofas | Ottomans | Garden Furniture | Chest of DrawersGo to A - Z of Recycling ×

 Recycle: You can recycle all your garden waste in your kerbside compost bin or at any Suffolk Household Waste Recycling Centre in the green container.